-You or the person you care about may have a mental illness.
+You or the person you care about may may be experiencing (or affected by) mental illness.
 They may have also been told that they have a serious, life limiting illness.
 Either way, you need to be able to access help.
 Mental health and palliative care services can work together to help meet your needs.

 There are many decisions that you will need to make.
 Some of those decisions can be difficult.
 This is true if you are the person who is ill or of you are caring for someone who is ill.
 You may be worried that you may not cope well deciding about care at the end of your life.
 This is an individual thing.
 There are people who you can talk to.
 Your family can also find support.